aws-samples/aws-serverless-cicd-workshop/workshop/content/javascript/canaries/monitor/_index.en.md

 Canary deployments are considerably more successful if the code is being monitored during the deployment.
-You can configure CodeDeploy to automatically roll back the deployment if a specified CloudWatch metric has breached the alarm threshold.
+You can configure CodeDeploy to automatically roll back the deployment if a specified CloudWatch metric has breached a threshold.
 Common metrics to monitor are Lambda Invocation errors or Invocation Duration (latency), for example.

 ### Define a CloudWatch Alarm

-Add the following alarm definition to the `template.yaml` file in the _Resources_ section after the _HelloWorldFunction_ definition.
+Add the following alarm definition to the `template.yaml` file in the `Resources` section after the `HelloWorldFunction` definition.

 ```yaml
 CanaryErrorsAlarm: